How can we identify and support students with autism spectrum disorders?

 The Autism & Social Skills subtopic includes research on how children with autism develop social skills and engage in social interactions, and interventions that can be used to improve social skills.

-The Autism & Intervention subtopic includes research on community and school-based behavioral, social, and psychological interventions for children with autism spectrum disorders.
+The Autism & Intervention Programs subtopic includes research on community and school-based behavioral, social, and psychological interventions for children with autism spectrum disorders and their families.

 The Genetic Disorders & Development subtopic explores how genetic disorders such as Fragile X and Williams Syndrome affect a child’s behavior and development.

-The Autism & Sensory Processing subtopic describes how autistic children engage in sensory processing, which is how the brain organizes information gathered through the senses and uses it to direct action and behavior.
-It also includes studies on how autistic children’s sensory processing relates to their participation in home and school activities.
+The Autism & Sensory Processing subtopic describes how individuals with autism engage in sensory processing, which is how the brain organizes information gathered through the senses and uses it to direct action and behavior.
+It also includes studies on how autistic individuals’ sensory processing relates to their participation in home and school activities, and related interventions.

 [i] The association between the social and communication elements of autism, and repetitive/restrictive behaviours and…[Review] Kuenssberg R, Mckenzie K, Jones J in RES DEV DISABIL (2011)